The Ultimate Spain Bucket List (50 Top Experiences)

 If you don’t have the opportunity to visit Seville, you can also watch a flamenco show in other Andalusian cities like Malaga and Granada.

-Flamenco is part of the culture of Andalusia, and it’s a very technical dance to learn, so you’ll be hundred per cent impressed by the steps and rhythm of the music.
+Flamenco is part of the culture of Andalusia, and it’s a very technical dance to learn, so you’ll be one hundred per cent impressed by the steps and rhythm of the music.

 Watching a live show is an entirely different experience than seeing it on TV.